Wonderful Compactification of a Cartan Subalgebra of a Semisimple Lie Algebra: Construction of hbar

 Consider the Lie algebra $\fd$ of $D$, which is the semidirect sum $\fg \ltimes \fgd.$ As a vector space, $\fd$ is the Cartesian product $\fg \times \fgd.$ The Lie bracket in $\fd$ is given by

 The exponential map $\text{Exp}: \fd \rightarrow D$ is given by

-where $\text{exp}: \fg \rightarrow G$ is the exponential map for $G.$ We point out that the formula for the exponential map that we presented in \cite[Equation (2)]{EL} is false, but this mistake does not affect the rest of that paper.
+where $\text{exp}: \fg \rightarrow G$ is the exponential map for $G.$ This formula corrects an error in the formula for the exponential map that we presented in \cite[Equation (2)]{EL}, but this mistake does not affect the rest of that paper.
 By abuse of notation, the adjoint action of $D$ on $\fd$ is also denoted by $\Ad.$ Using the formulas above, one verifies that the adjoint action of $D$ on $\fd$ is given by

 The algebraic group $D$ has the following important algebraic subgroups.
 It is easy to check that the homomorphism of algebraic groups is an embedding of $G$ into $D.$ We will regard $G$ as an algebraic subgroup of $D$ via this homomorphism.
 View $\fgd$ as an additive algebraic group.
 It is easy to check that the homomorphism of algebraic groups where $e$ stands for the identity element of $G$, is an embedding of $\fgd$ into $D.$ We will regard $\fgd$ as an algebraic subgroup of $D$ via this homomorphism.
 At the Lie algebra level, we view $\fg$ (resp. $\fgd$) as a Lie subalgebra of $\fd$ via the embedding $\fg \rightarrow \fd, ~ x \mapsto (x, 0)$ (resp. $\fgd \rightarrow \fd, ~ \phi \mapsto (0, \phi)$).